Memorial Sloan Kettering experts discuss efforts to kill cancer cells by changing the tumor environment and enhancing the immune system.

 - whether your tumor contains hormone receptors or overproduces certain proteins, such as HER2/neu

-Since some breast cancers rely on estrogen and other hormones to fuel their growth, medicines that block or stop this can potentially help counter the cancer.
+Since some breast cancers rely on estrogen and other hormones to fuel their growth, medicines that block or stop this can potentially keep these tumors from growing.

 A current focus of breast cancer research is to find drugs that work by targeting specific molecules involved in breast cancer development, growth, and spread.
 Early success in this area includes several drugs that target HER2, but there are a growing number of agents and targets that show promise.
 Many of them are only available within formal clinical trials, though an increasing number have been approved for routine use.
 The optimal timing and use of these drugs is still being studied.